skaarin/skaarin/README.md

 😄 I'm a freelance programmer who specializes in C++, C#, LUA, Python programming.

 💬 Current Projects:
-- Contributing on [AzerothCore](https://github.com/azerothcore) as a game tester.
+- Contributing to [AzerothCore](https://github.com/azerothcore) as a game tester.
 - Getting to learn a bit of HTML on the side.

 - 📫 How to reach me: